Ding-Joe/OOP_QA/Lecture-2.md

 #### 5. Please try to explain the benefits of access control.

 - By access control, the class designer can set the class interfaces as "`public`", and set the implementations as "`private`".
 The separation between interfaces and implementations makes the class easier to use.
 On the one hand, the client user does not need to worry about the implementation details.
-On the other hand, the class designer can easily modify the implentation details without affecting the user program (as the interfaces do not change).
+On the other hand, the class designer can easily modify the implementation details without affecting the user program (as the interfaces do not change).

 #### 6. Please tell the differences between keywords public, private and protected.
 We know that access control works for objects of the class.
 Does access control work in member functions of this class?
 I.e., is it possible that one member function cannot access another member?